Best 2% Commission Realtors of 2024

 SHARE

-A 2% commission realtor could save you thousands of dollars on your home sale.
-These realtors reduce your commission by charging a 2% listing fee instead of the traditional 2.5–3%.
+A 2% commission realtor can save you thousands of dollars on your home sale by charging a 2% listing fee instead of the 2.74% charged nationwide, on average, by listing agents.[1]

 Looking to save on realtor fees?
 Find top-producing agents in your zip code who work for a 1.5% listing fee.